 Attainment of goals in most cases requires implementation of change in a manufacturing plant, which means that the enterprise needs to go through the change management process.
 Therefore, we place huge emphasis in projects on working with people.

 In projects we provide our customers with know– how, we equip their staff with necessary knowledge, tools and standards, thus increasing the guarantee of project's success.
 In addition to achieving hard results, we also assist in developing organizational culture which is based on the principles of Lean Manufacturing.

 In the Lean Manufacturing programs, we suggest the following scenario:

 Workshop work with the board and production managers – to clarify expectations and preferred methods of cooperation

 Analysis in the area of production – diagnosis with specific recommendations

-Development of an individual, ready program, in which we combine necessary elements of hard Lean Management with soft elements (work with people, communication, change management, support at the management and board level, training, etc.)
+Development of an individual, ready program, in which we combine necessary elements of hard Lean Manufacturing with soft elements (work with people, communication, change management, support at the management and board level, training, etc.)